choyoon88/bikedisco/README.md

 - The actual email sending function is not implemented yet since this project is not aiming for that, but the submitted form will be sent to the database and admin will be able to read it.
 - Also the users will still get the alert message that saying 'Thank you for contacting us.
 We will get back to you soon.'

+### Join (Sign up), Login, Logout

+- Joining the website as an authenticated user, login and logout features are all part of django-allauth library.
+The templates are under templates > account > login.html, logout.html and signup.html.
+These files are using extends function from my base.html to match with the main design of the website.
+- Steps to add django-allauth templates

+    1. Install django allauth by entering the line on the terminal: `pip3 install django-allauth`
+    2. Update my requirements.txt: pip3 `freeze --local > requirements.txt`
+    3. Add the allauth url on bikedisco > urls.py
+        `path('accounts/', include('allauth.urls')),`
+    4. Go to settings.py and add allauth apps on INSTALLED_APPS

+        `'django.contrib.sites',
+        'allauth',
+        'allauth.account',
+        'allauth.socialaccount',`
+    5. Set `SITE_ID = 1`
+    6. Add redirection urls so that after user logged in all logged out site will redirect to the home page

+       ` LOGIN_REDIRECT_URL = '/'
+        LOGOUT_REDIRECT_URL = '/'`
+    7. To prevent 500 errors during login and registertion add, `ACCOUNT_EMAIL_VERIFICATION = 'none'`

+    8. Migrate to the database

+## Code Structure

+Project code structure is organised according to the various application using Django Framework.
+However, every html template is stored all together under templates > main folder.

+- Bikedisco App: Serves as the basic structure delivery, aka home app.
+It consists settings.py for the project, and urls.py for the homepage and includes all other app urls.
+It also handles the error page as well.

+- Contactus App: This app is for users to send a feedback or their opinion of the project to the site owner.
+It contains the model for Contact, form and views to see the Contact form.

+- Profile App: This app is for the authenticated users to manage their account.
+It has the CRUD functionality for the users to read, update and delete their account.

+- Review App: This app contains full CRUD functionality for adding reviews and comments for authenticated user.
+It has two models; Post and Comment.
+Authenticated users can create, read, update and delete a review.
+Also they can create, read and delete comments.

+## Other Django Apps

+- settings.py: Contains all configuration settings for my Django project.
+- Procfile: Specify the commands that should be executed when Django app is deployed on the hosting service.
+- static: css and js file is stored as well as the image files for the readme file.
+- requirements.txt: Lists all the dependencies required for the Django project to run.
+- env.py: Sensitive data such as API keys and SECRET key are stored here.
+My Google Maps API KEY is also stored here so that it would not be revealed even on the base.html code so that it could prevent potential attackers not fetch it from the developer's page.

 # CRUD Functionality